Jeremiah 10 – Yahweh and the Idols of the Nations

 i.
 “The corrupt prophets and priests, who seduced the people from the truth, were persons that made no conscience of prayer; hence all went to wrack and ruin.”
 (Trapp)

 b.
 Therefore they shall not prosper, and their flocks shall be scattered: The unfaithfulness of the shepherds meant trouble for them, and for the people they were supposed to faithfully lead.
-No one would benefit from their dull-hearted, detached from the LORD leadership.
+No one would benefit from their dull-hearted, detachment from the Lord’s leadership.

 i.
 “We must avoid generalizing too widely, but on the whole, it is incontestable that a dwindling flock and waning cause point to prayerlessness perhaps on the part of the members, but almost certainly on the part of the shepherd himself.”
 (Meyer)